 The Group is the largest vertically integrated manufacturer of steel billets, steel pipes and railway wheels in Ukraine.
-It is a significant player in (i) the steel pipes international market supplying its products to customers in more than 70 countries globally and (ii) in the railway wheels market being the number one wheels' exporter in the world, with a presence in more than 20 countries around the world and a significant market share in every important geographical region.
+The Group is a significant player in (i) the steel pipes international market supplying it's products to customers in more than 70 countries globally, and (ii) in the railway wheels market being the number one wheels' exporter in the world, with a presence in more than 20 countries globally and significant market share in every important geographical region.

 The political and economic crisis in Ukraine, which broke in 2014, continued to have its negative effect on the Group's business in Ukraine in the reporting period.
 The crisis affected all economic activities in Ukraine and caused a significant general decline in demand for Interpipe products in the country.
-In addition, the significant drop of oil prices in the fourth quarter of 2014 led to a massive contraction of the demand for oil and gas tubular products globally, including those produced by the Group, during the whole 2015 and 2016.
-Furthermore, in 2016, global steel markets were suffering from unprecedented price dumping initiated by the Chinese producers.
+In addition to that, the collapse of oil prices in the fourth quarter of 2014 led to a massive contraction of demand for oil and gas tubular products globally, including those produced by the Group, during the whole 2015 and 2016.
+Furthermore, in 2016 and 2017, global steel markets were suffering from unprecedented price dumping initiated by the Chinese producers.
 This also made a significant adverse impact on the Group's steel segment performance.
 In response to these negative trends, the management developed and implemented a set of measures in order to maintain the Group's liquidity position and its operational sustainability.
 These included a reduction of capital expenditures, administrative cost, volume of operations (reduced utilization of certain production capacities, personnel layoffs, etc.), suspension of debt servicing and so on.

-The decline in pipes and steel production in 2016 and 2015 as compared to the previous years) was 25% and 31%, respectively.
-In 2016, the Group generated revenue from sales of USD 506.7 million and incurred a net loss of USD 168.0 million.
-68 per cent of the Group's revenue in 2016 came from the pipes business segment, 25 per cent - from wheel business segment and 4 per cent - from the steel making segment.
+In 2017, the Group generated revenue from sales of USD 805.6 million and net loss attributable to the equity holders of the Company amounted to USD 65.7 million.
+The pipes business segment accounted for 69 per cent of the revenue from sales, wheel business segment accounted for 26 per cent of the revenues and steel making segment accounted for 2 per cent of the revenues in 2017.
 Further segment information is disclosed in Note 6 to the accompanying Consolidated Financial Statements.